Vercel

 How severe are the vulnerabilities typically found in Vercel apps?

-How do I fix vulnerabilities found in my Vercel app?
+How do I fix vulnerabilities once they're found in my Vercel app?

-Can vulnerabilities in Vercel apps be exploited by anyone?
+Can vulnerabilities in Vercel apps be exploited by a non-expert attacker?